Deydra71/flowee-bot/README.md

 ## *A Little Companion on your Journey of Faith*

 Welcome to **FloweeBot**, a Bible Discord bot for everyone who wishes to turn their heart towards God.
-Originally created for the [Efisio Cross](https://www.youtube.com/@EfisioCross) Discord server, FloweeBot is designed to provide daily verses, prayer generation, and Bible Trivia to aid in your spiritual journey.
+Originally created for the [Efisio Cross](https://www.youtube.com/@EfisioCross) Discord server, FloweeBot is designed to provide daily verses, prayer generation, and Bible Trivia, and more to aid in your spiritual journey.

 ### **:musical_note: Efisio Cross :musical_note:**

-Efisio Cross is a talented artist who creates beautiful, heavenly music.
+Efisio Cross is a talented composer who creates beautiful neoclassical music.
 Please take a moment to explore his work:
 - Visit his [Website](https://efisiocross.com/)
 - Listen on [YouTube](https://www.youtube.com/@EfisioCross)